thoughtbot/bourbon/readme.md

 ###Animation-Keyframes

-Animation-keyframes are provided for quick out-of-the-box animations.
-Two animation-keyframes are provided: fade-in, fade-out.
-These animations can be called using the *animation-name* mixin; alternatively the *animation-basic* mixin can be used.
+Animation-keyframes can be called using the *animation-name* mixin; alternatively the *animation-basic* mixin can be used.
 Supports Webkit browsers and Mozilla 5.0+.

-    div.fade-in {
+    .spinner {
-      @include animation-name(fade-in);
+      @include animation-name(spin);
     }

-    div.fade-out {
+    .spinner {
-      @include animation-basic(fade-out, 2.0s, ease-in);
+      @include animation-basic(spin, 2.0s, ease-in);
-      opacity: 0;
     }

 ###Buttons

 The button add-on provides well-designed buttons with a single line in your CSS.
 The mixin supports a style parameter and an optional color argument.
 The available styles are **"simple"** (default), **"shiny"**, and **"pill"**.

     # The mixin can be called with no arguments, which will render a blue button with the "simple" style.